danielmiessler/fabric/README.md

 > [!NOTE]
 > If you're using the `server` functions, `fabric-api` and `fabric-webui` need to be run in distinct terminal windows.

+If you want to use `fabric` with Inference Server, such as [FastChat](https://github.com/lm-sys/FastChat), [Helmholtz Blablador](http://helmholtz-blablador.fz-juelich.de), [LM Studio](https://lmstudio.ai) and others check out the [Advanced Installation](docs/advanced-installation.md#using-fabric-with-inference-server) guide.

 ### Using the `fabric` client

-If you want to use it with OpenAI API compatible inference servers, such as [FastChat](https://github.com/lm-sys/FastChat), [Helmholtz Blablador](http://helmholtz-blablador.fz-juelich.de), [LM Studio](https://lmstudio.ai) and others, simply export the following environment variables:

-- `export OPENAI_BASE_URL=https://YOUR-SERVER:8000/v1/`
-- `export DEFAULT_MODEL="YOUR_MODEL"`

-And if your server needs authentication tokens, like Blablador does, you export the token the same way you would with OpenAI:

-- `export OPENAI_API_KEY="YOUR TOKEN"`

 Once you have it all set up, here's how to use it.

 1. Check out the options